Tyondai Braxton

 Tyondai Adaien Braxton (born October 26, 1978) is an American composer and musician.
 He has composed and performed music under his own name and collaboratively since the mid-1990s, including in the experimental rock group Battles from its formation in 2002 until his departure from the group in 2010.

 Early life

-The son of avant-garde jazz composer Anthony Braxton, as a child Tyondai Braxton was exposed to the music of Warne Marsh, Paul Desmond, and John Coltrane through his father.
-As a teen, he took musical inspiration from alternative rock bands Nirvana and Sonic Youth, as well as punk rock.
-Braxton studied composition at the Hartt School of the University of Hartford in West Hartford, Connecticut where his teachers included Robert Carl, Ingram Marshall, and Ken Steen.
+As a teen, Braxton took musical inspiration from alternative rock bands like Nirvana and Sonic Youth, as well as from electronic music.
+He studied composition at the Hartt School of the University of Hartford in West Hartford, Connecticut, where his teachers included Robert Carl, Ingram Marshall, and Ken Steen.
+He is the son of composer Anthony Braxton and has cited early exposure to recordings by Karlheinz Stockhausen and John Coltrane as being influential.